laurenqiu/100-days-of-code/log.md

 ### Day 14: July 7, 2024

 **Today's Progress**: Completed *The Cascade* reading and the related exercises, which includes a *cascade-fix* exercise and adding style to the HTML recipe project.

+### Day 15: July 8, 2024

+**Today's Progress**: Half way through *Inspecting HTML and CSS* with Chrome Dev Tools.

+**Thoughts**: I feel a bit lost since receiving that offer several days ago.
+But when learning programming and experimenting with it, that kind of feeling just went away.
+I really like it.